 • USB webcams and USB speakers: view webcam, capture image data and play some music.

-• USB printers, USB scanners, USB serial converters and USB Ethernet interfaces: ok, use fine.
+• USB printers, USB scanners, USB serial converters and USB Ethernet interfaces: ok, work fine.

 It is currently implemented as Linux device drivers and available under the open source license GPL.
 Its I/O performance is enough practical in local area network for all types of devices, including isochronous devices, without any modification of Linux-original USB device drivers.